sf-wdi-19-20/modules/w7_weekend_lab/README.md

 ## Requirements

+1. Don't copy and paste or clone code.
+Start with `rails new <app name>`
-1. Full CRUD on Posts and Comments
+2. Full CRUD on Posts and Comments
-2. Authentication - only make posts and comments if logged in
+3. Authentication - only make posts and comments if logged in

+## Recommendations

+1. Remember to follow **Route-Side-In** - start with the routes, then controllers, then templates, then models.
+2. Pay attention to error messages closely - they are your best helpers!
+3. Work together and help each other.

-## Stretch
+## Stretch Options

-As a stretch do something neat or challenging here are some ideas:
+Add some stretches.

 1. add tags (many-to-many)
 2. Use will_paginate for pagination